Why Does My Cat Follow Me To The Bathroom?

 Advertisement

 If this is the case, it is likely temporary.
-Be patient with your cat and give them lots of comfort and mental stimulation to offset the stress.
+Be patient with your cat and give them lots of comfort and mental stimulation to offset the stress!

 Vulnerability

 Cats may feel vulnerable without you.
 Cats are predators, but they are also prey, and they are aware of that.
-Since you are a source of safety and comfort, your cat might feel less safe when you're behind closed doors, and prefer to accompany you to the bathroom, where they may continue to take advantage of the safety you provide.
+Since you are a source of safety and comfort, your cat might feel less safe when you're behind closed doors, and prefer to accompany you to the bathroom, where they can continue to take advantage of the safety you provide.

 Advertisement